jamesacampbell/causes-and-effects-hugo/content/post/A-List-of-Google-Alternatives.md

 [1]: http://www.feedafever.com "Shaun Inman is the man."
 [2]: http://feedpress.it "Highly customizable, mine is running at feed.jamescampbell.us/jamescampbell"
-[3]: http://fastmail.fm "This is seriously faster than Gmail & more features."
+[3]: https://mailinabox.email "Yes, you can run your own email server."
-[4]: http://www.owncloud.org "your data your way"
+[4]: https://nextcloud.com/install/ "your data your way, bonus points is it comes with Mail in a Box"
 [5]: http://www.fengoffice.com/web/professional_vs_community.php "google docs and calendar and notes"
 [6]: http://www.haveamint.com "mint by Shaun Inman"